slimgroup/CPUmonitor.jl/README.md

-# CPUMonitor
+# CPUmonitor

-CPUMonitor is a package designed to make it easier to monitor and visualize multiple CPU processes on a single Linux host.
+CPUmonitor is a package designed to make it easier to monitor and visualize multiple CPU processes on a single Linux host.

 CPU and Memory use are monitored using Linux's `top` command.
 As per their documentation, the returned CPU values are defined as:
 *The task's share of the elapsed CPU time since the last screen update, expressed as a percentage of total CPU time.
 In a true SMP environment, if 'Irix mode' is Off, top will operate in 'Solaris mode' where a task's cpu usage will be divided by the total number of CPUs.
 You toggle 'Irix/Solaris' modes with the 'I' interactive command.*